Xenoblade Chronicles X: Gameplay

 In addition to the single-player campaign, Xenoblade Chronicles X features a multiplayer element.
 After connecting online, players can loan their avatars for other player's parties in their games, forming units dubbed Squads.
 These Squads can be up to 32-players strong, enabling the sharing of reports and active participation in battles in other player's worlds.
 Squads can take part in "Tasks", time-limited random missions where players collect a set number of resources from Mira's environment.
 Completing Tasks is rewarded with items and equipment.
 Some multi-player missions pit parties against a Global Nemesis, an exceptionally powerful monster.
 Fast travel options are unlocked when new areas are discovered, accessed through both special red seats in the environment and BLADE outposts.

-Functions related to mapping Mira, fast travel points, adjusting character equipment and messages related to single-player and multi-player components are handled through the Wii U GamePad.
+In the original release, functions related to mapping Mira, fast travel points, adjusting character equipment and messages related to single-player and multi-player components were handled through the Wii U GamePad.
 The game is also compatible with the console's Off TV Play function.
+The 2025-released Definitive Edition includes a number of gameplay adjustments and alterations.
+Elements of combat are streamlined to require fewer inputs, there are improved quest guidance options, the level cap is raised, Wii U Gamepad-specific functions are incorporated into the game itself, party members can be changed at any time outside battle, and party members outside combat will still gain experience.

 Synopsis

 Setting and characters

-Xenoblade Chronicles X is unconnected to any previous game in the Xeno series, although there are thematic and aesthetic references.
+Xenoblade Chronicles X is unconnected to any previous game in the Xeno metaseries, although there are thematic and aesthetic references.
 After Earth is caught in the crossfire of an alien war, humanity escapes on spaceships — only a few ships make it off the planet, one of them being the White Whale, containing the city New Los Angeles (NLA).
 The game takes place on Mira, an uncharted world far away from Earth where the White Whale crash-lands: NLA becomes the center of human activity and commerce.
 Mira is divided into five continents — Primordia, which has the most Earth-like environment; Noctilum, covered by forests and filled with bioluminescent lifeforms; Oblivia, dominated by desert and ancient ruins; Sylvalum, a pale landscape clouded in mist and dominated by large plants and rock formations; and Cauldros, a volcanic land controlled by the Ganglion.

 The main character is a player-created avatar whose body type, appearance, and voice can be chosen from a variety of options.
 The avatar becomes a member of BLADE (Builders of the Legacy After the Destruction of Earth).
-Joining the avatar on their missions is Elma, the leader of BLADE and Colonel of NLA's Skell forces; Lin Lee Koo, BLADE's engineer and a girl genius who created and maintains NLA's Skell mechs; and Lao Huang, a former US Army officer with a cool exterior.
+Joining the avatar on their missions is Elma, the leader of BLADE and Colonel of NLA's Skell forces; Lin Lee Koo, BLADE's engineer and a girl genius who created and maintains NLA's Skell mechs; and Lao Huang, a former US Army officer with a cool manner.